 In 2005 they released Live at W2, a live CD from their Angry American tour.
 It was followed by a DVD of the show in 2006.

-Hermano released their third album Into the Exam Room in late 2007, and followed the release with multiple tours throughout Europe.
+Hermano released their third and final album Into the Exam Room in late 2007, and followed the release with multiple tours throughout Europe.

 Orquesta del Desierto is an American desert rock band from the Palm Desert, California.
 Founded upon music inspired and written by producer Dandy Brown (Hermano), members of the band include or have included vocalist Pete Stahl (Scream, Goatsnake, Wool), drummer Alfredo Hernández (Kyuss, Queens of the Stone Age, Ché), guitarist Mario Lalli (Fatso Jetson, Yawning Man) and guitarists Mike Riley and Country Mark Engel, Brian Brown, Landerra Sean Carrillo, Pete Davidson, Adam Maples, Bill Barret, Jackie Watson, Emilliano Hernandez and Tim Jones.
 The band released two albums to date: an eponymous debut in 2002 and a follow up in 2003, appropriately titled "Dos".